Tuesday, 30 December 2014

 What is a Balance Sheet?

 A Balance Sheet is one of the most important documents of any company.
-It is a summary of all the accounts and activities of the company in money value.
-It is a statement of the assets and liabilities of the company.
-It gives a complete picture of the financial position of any company in a nutshell.
+It is a summary of all the company's accounts and activities in monetary terms.
+It is a statement of an Organisation's assets and liabilities.
+It gives a complete picture of the financial position as on a particular date of the company in question, in a nutshell.

 Importance of Balance Sheet